ALEXSSS/binance_watcher/README.md

-Please look at help page in advance
+Please look at help page in advance and make `cargo build`

+##Examples of usage:

-Example of usage, to run watching of btcusdt
+to run watching of btcusdt

 ```
   ./binance_watcher -i btcusdt